akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 # Akeneo Messenger Bundle

-This bundle provide the missing pieces to integrate [Symfony Messenger](https://symfony.com/doc/4.4/messenger.html) with the PIM.
+This bundle provides the missing pieces to integrate [Symfony Messenger](https://symfony.com/doc/4.4/messenger.html) with the PIM.

 ## Messenger Transport for Google Pub/Sub